ec4ep/EditPlayerDataUnofficial/README.md

 ## Main Changes

 - Add options to unlock all Achievements.
-- Fixing bugs of [Edit Player Data](https://github.com/MaliciousFiles/EditPlayerData) official version.
+- Fixing bugs of [Edit Player Data](https://github.com/MaliciousFiles/EditPlayerData) to be compatible with BTD6 Update 55.

 ## Installation